What does The Trust Professional Liability insurance policy cover?

 Is there any limit on where policies can be issued?

-The Trust can only issue a policy to you if you have a valid address in the 50 United States, the District of Columbia , the US Virgin Islands, or an APO/FPO (AA, AE, and AP).
+The Trust can only issue a policy to you if you have a valid address in one of the 50 states within the US, the District of Columbia , the US Virgin Islands, or an APO/FPO (AA, AE, and AP).

-Do you have to be an APA member to renew your insurance?
+Do you have to be an APA member to apply for or renew your insurance?

-No. Association membership is not required to renew the policy.
+No. Association membership is not required to apply for or renew your policy.

 Why are there two limits of coverage on my policy?